<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2058754614600267&amp;ev=PageView&amp;noscript=1">

 Vehicle Damage and Tow Lots

-A motor vehicle accident can be an stressful experience for a number of reasons.
-You may find yourself seriously injured, without a vehicle, and sitting under a pile of medical bills.
-On top of all of that, you may find yourself under pressure to figure out what to do with the badly damaged or undrivable vehicle that was involved in the accident.
+After a motor vehicle accident, dealing with injuries is your first priority, but you'll also face the challenging reality of damaged property.
+You may find yourself under pressure to figure out what to do with the badly damaged or undrivable vehicle that was involved in the accident.

 If you purchased collision coverage for your vehicle then you always have the option of paying your deductible and allowing your insurer to handle any pressing property damage issues.

-• The other insurer needs to decide if they are going to accept responsibility for the accident.
+• Investigation and Liability: The other insurer needs to decide if they are going to accept responsibility for the accident.
 In order to gather enough information to make a decision, the insurer may need to:

 • Wait for a police report.

-• The other insurer needs to investigate the value of your damage claim, by hiring experts, getting estimates, and performing comparisons to other vehicles.
+• Damage Assessment and Valuation: The other insurer needs to investigate the value of your damage claim by hiring experts, getting estimates, and performing comparisons to other vehicles.

 Let’s say that your undrivable damaged vehicle was towed to the Minneapolis Impound Lot.
 The at-fault driver’s insurance is in the process of investigating the accident.
-Before the sun goes down on the day of the accident, you will need to pay over $150.00 on a vehicle that you may not even be able to drive any longer.
-Here are the numbers,
+Before the sun goes down on the day of the accident, you will need to pay over $200.00 on a vehicle that you may not even be able to drive any longer.

 • Storage: $18.00 per day